Women's One Day International

-Women's One Day International (ODI) is the limited overs form of women's cricket.
+Women's One Day International (WODI) is the limited overs form of women's cricket.
 Matches are scheduled for 50 overs, equivalent to the men's game.
 The first women's ODIs were played in 1973, as part of the first Women's World Cup which was held in England.
 The first ODI would have been between New Zealand and Jamaica on 20 June 1973, but was abandoned without a ball being bowled, due to rain.
 Therefore, the first women's ODIs to take place were three matches played three days later.

 The 1,000th women's ODI took place between South Africa and New Zealand on 13 October 2016.

 Women's ODI status is determined by the International Cricket Council (ICC) and was restricted to full members of the ICC.
 In May 2022, the ICC awarded ODI status to five more teams.

 Involved nations

 In 2006 the ICC announced that only the top-10 ranked sides would have Test and ODI status.
 Netherlands lost its ODI status due to not finishing in the top 6 placings during the 2011 Women's Cricket World Cup Qualifier.
 Bangladesh replaced the Netherlands as one of the ten countries with ODI status.

 In September 2018, ICC chief executive Dave Richardson announced that all matches at ICC World Cup Qualifiers would be awarded ODI status.
 However, in November 2021, the ICC reversed this decision and determined that all fixtures in the Women's World Cup Qualifier featuring a team without ODI status would be recorded as a List A match.
 This followed an announcement retrospectively applying first-class and List A status to women's cricket.

 In April 2021, the ICC awarded permanent Test and ODI status to all full member women's teams.
 Afghanistan and Zimbabwe gained ODI status for the first time as a result of this decision (Afghanistan are yet to play a women's ODI).

 The teams with WODI status (with the date of each team's WODI debut) are: